Dr Alex Rap

 - Website: Personal homepage | ResearcherID | Googlescholar | ORCID

-I am a lecturer in Atmospheric Science and Climate Modelling in the School of Earth and Environment and a member of the Physical Climate Change and the Biosphere Proceses and Climate research groups within the Institute for Climate and Atmospheric Science.
+I am an Associate Professor in Atmospheric Science and Climate Modelling in the School of Earth and Environment and a member of the Physical Climate Change and the Biosphere Proceses and Climate research groups within the Institute for Climate and Atmospheric Science.

-Before moving on to do research in atmospheric science, my background was in applied mathematics.
 I have a BSc in Mathematics from the University of Cluj-Napoca, Romania and a PhD in Environmental Science and Applied Mathematics from the University of Leeds with a thesis on Inverse contaminant fluid flow problems using boundary element methods.
-The aim of my PhD thesis was to develop robust numerical techniques based on the Boundary Element Method to solve inverse problems for the convection-diffusion equation.

-My research in atmosphere and climate modelling focuses on how natural and anthropogenic climate forcers affect the Earth system via radiation changes.
+My research focuses on better understanding how natural and anthropogenic climate forcers affect the Earth System via radiation changes.
 Main topics include:

 - Radiative forcing of aerosol particles and greenhouse gases